Guide to Driving in France

 If you are already resident in France you will pay VAT in France on new car purchased elsewhere in the EU.
 You need to ensure you buy 'tax-free' in the country of origin.

 Nevertheless, in ALL cases you will need to obtain a certificate (quitus fiscal) from your local tax office in France (Centre Des Impôts) confirming VAT tax clearance for the vehicle.
-You will need to produce:

 - your existing vehicle registration certificate,